moorcode/algorithms-and-data-structures/calorie-counter/README.md

 15. Get your `#budget` element and assign it to `budgetNumberInput`, and your `#entry-dropdown` element and assign it to `entryDropdown`.

 16. Following the same pattern, assign your `#add-entry` element to `addEntryButton`, your `#clear` element to `clearButton`, and your `#output` element to `output`.

+17. In programming, prefixing a variable with `is` or `has` is a common practice to signify that the variable represents a boolean value.
+Declare a variable named `isError` using `let` and initialize it with `false`, allowing for its reassignment later.
+Later on in the project, you will update the value of `isError` if the user provides an invalid input.